 She received a Bachelor of Science degree in medical technology from Southwestern University, Cebu City, and a Master of Divinity degree from Union Theological Seminary in Dasmariñas City, Province of Cavite, south of Manila.

-Alma has special affinity with overseas workers in Taiwan since she herself was once a factory worker there, an experience cut short of her contract by a vehicle accident that both sent her back home and caused her to reevaluate her life’s plan.
-She had been born into the church, had given her life to Christ at age 12, and had been a leader in a congregation in Taiwan.
+Alma has special affinity with overseas workers since she herself was once a factory worker there, an experience cut short of her contract by a vehicle accident that both sent her back home and caused her to reevaluate her life’s plan.
+She had been born into the church, had given her life to Christ at age 12, and had been a leader in a congregation.
 Back home, she entered seminary and served in several ministries in the Bulacan Conference.

 Alma found the answer to a question that had come to her when she was first in Taiwan.
 The question was, “What else Lord?”
 She explains: “In God’s perfect time, He brought me back to Taiwan to reach out to Filipino migrant workers.
 Somehow I do understand the life of being an OFW.
 My stay in Taiwan as a factory worker was the chance for me to know the needs and struggles of OFWs.
 And so, I and my husband are dealing with these things among the migrant workers with whom we minister.”